 The Code of Conduct and these protocols can be found in the Council’s Constitution

-The Council’s Monitoring Officer is responsible for considering any complaint that a Member has breached the Members’ Code of Conduct.
-Any person can make a complaint that a Councillor or Co-opted Member* has breached the Code of Conduct.
+The Council’s Monitoring Officer is responsible for considering any complaint that a councillor has breached the Code of Conduct.
+Any person can make a complaint that a councillor or co-opted member* has breached the Code of Conduct.

 The address for complaints is on the form above.
 Alternatively, you can email email@example.com

-The Council has appointed an Independent Persons, Mr Peter Nicolson and Russell Brown, under the Provisions of the Localism Act 2011.
+The Council has appointed Independent Persons Mr Peter Nicolson and Russell Brown, under the Provisions of the Localism Act 2011.

 The Monitoring Officer has a number of statutory functions governing local investigations into Member conduct.
-Crawley Borough Council’s Monitoring Officer is Siraj Choudhury, Head of Legal, Governance and HR.
+Crawley Borough Council’s Monitoring Officer is Siraj Choudhury, Head of Governance, People & Performance.

 Before publishing any report, the Monitoring Officer has a duty to consult with the Cabinet and the Chief Finance Officer.
 Depending upon whether or not the function concerned is an executive one, the report has to be considered either by Full Council or by the Cabinet and the publication of the report has the effect of suspending the proposed action pending consideration of the report.